by Autistics for Autistics Ontario

 Reason 4: Autistic people do not like or want ABA.

-Autistics deserve to feel comfortable, safe and have dignity throughout their lives, including childhood and school.
-Unfortunately, our province still funds programs that force autistic people to receive a century-old “treatment” that they do not want.
+Autistics deserve to feel comfortable, safe and have dignity at every age.
+Unfortunately, our province still funds programs that force autistic children to receive a century-old “treatment” that they do not want.

 History and philosophy of ABA

 “You have a person in the physical sense –they have hair, a nose, a mouth, but they are not people in the psychological sense.
 One way to look at the job [of autism therapy] is to see it as a matter of constructing a person.
 You have the raw materials, but you have to build the person.”

-Sadly, in ABA literature we still often still see the idea that autism is a deviation to be fixed and a “real” child constructed through the therapy.
-Countering this myth, Maxfield Sparrow writes: “Autism is not a shell surrounding a ‘normal’ child. …Autism in your child’s DNA, brain, sensory organs.
+In ABA literature we still often still see the idea that autism is a deviation to be fixed and a “real” child constructed through the therapy.
+Countering this myth, autistic self-advocate Maxfield Sparrow writes: “Autism is not a shell surrounding a ‘normal’ child. …Autism in your child’s DNA, brain, sensory organs.
 Autism is so much a part of who your child is that many of us Autistic adults who are able to communicate, and who choose to talk about being Autistic, will tell you that it hurts us to hear or read phrases like ‘fight autism,’ because it feels like people want to fight us.”

-Lovaas was also the founder of a brutal gay conversion program, which falsely claimed to stop young people from being gay.
+Lovaas, who founded ABA, was also the founder of a brutal gay conversion program, which falsely claimed to stop young people from being gay.
 Gay conversion therapy is now illegal for children under age 18 in Ontario because it violates human rights.
 It has also been banned in many jurisdictions for adults because it violates the Charter.
 Similar to its founder’s gay conversion therapy method, ABA likewise attempts to convert autistics towards the goal of appearing “indistinguishable from peers” –at any cost.

 Through ABA’s early interventions, autistic children are exposed to hundreds of repetitive discrete trials, where they are forced to perform simple tasks over and over to earn rewards or –if they don’t perform– they are given aversives, which range from electric shocks and other physical punishment to psychological torture such as being isolated, having beloved objects taken away or providers refusing to address their communicated needs.

 One example of physical aversives in ABA at a residential/day centre is the Judge Rotenberg Center in Massachusetts, where autistic and other disabled residents are deprived of food and given electric shocks to correct “behaviour”.

-While the Center has been condemned for its practices by the United Nations among others, note that none of the major professional organizations of ABA providers have condemned the actions of the Center.
-(For updates on the campaign to stop the use of shock aversives, visit the ADAPT website).
-In Ontario, children as young as two years old are put into programs that consist of 6-8-hours per day of repetitive drills at a therapy centre – segregated from their neurotypical peers (who, unlike them, get to engage in free play and other developmentally appropriate activities.)
+Many of our members who were in ABA or IBI are grieving the childhood they were never allowed to have because they were put in abusive full-time programs.
+In Ontario, children as young as two years old are placed in programs that consist of 6-8-hours per day of repetitive drills at a therapy centre – segregated from their neurotypical peers (who, unlike them, get to engage in free play and other developmentally appropriate activities.)

 ABA’s impossible expectation (for the child to act the same as neurotypical peers) is a setup for failure –and failure is too often blamed on the child.
-Parents who start out with a standard ABA program may then be encouraged to increase the intensity of aversives; an example would be a parent who, when faced with a child in meltdown or shutdown (a response to the therapy), escalates the situation by locking their child in his room for hours on end.
+Parents who start out with a standard ABA program may then be encouraged to increase the intensity of aversives; an example would be a parent who escalates the situation and engages in practices that are damaging to the child.
 Children who react naturally to the (highly unnatural) expectations and protocols of ABA are seen as “non-compliant”, resistant and burdensome to practitioners and even to some families.
 And then the situation escalates.

 As a former ABA provider writes: “The overall concept of compliance training is an integral part of many ABA programs.
 The rule is, once you give a command as an ABA Therapist, you must follow through with it no matter what.
 If a child tries to cry or escape or engage in any other ‘behaviors,'” the therapist can’t intervene to help or comfort the child.

 The Politics of ABA in Ontario: Follow the Money

 ABA versus Acceptance